liufuyang/note/src/algorithms/stack_queue.md

     true cost), and
     - `h(n)` is consistent (for every node n and successor n' with step cost c, `h(n) ≤ h(n') + c)`

+To facilitate a fast way to pick "a lowest value (or highest) from a queue", a data structure called [`Priority Queue`](https://liufuyang.github.io/note/algorithms/sort.html#priority-queue---binary-heap-and-heap-sort) can be used as it as uses `binary heap` to achieve `log N` order-of-growth for both queue insert and queue delete operation.

 Another variant of this type of algorithm is `Adversarial Search` - which is used for problems like Tic-Tac-Toe games